-As part of his ‘AI Reflections’ blog series, our Executive Director – Education Services and Innovation, Liam Sammon, reflects on one of the biggest questions facing education today – whether AI should be embraced or restrained.
+As part of his ‘AI Reflections’ blog series, our Executive Director of Education Services and Innovation, Liam Sammon, reflects on one of the biggest questions facing education today – whether AI should be embraced or restrained.
 Drawing on his experience across post-16 education and his leadership of assessor services at The Skills Network, Liam shares a thoughtful perspective on the realities of AI in assessment, the challenges around authenticity, and how the sector can move forward responsibly.

 Is AI that big a thing?